Why landing page conversion rates live or die by trust

 What types of trust signals are most effective for conversion?

 Customer testimonials (especially video), recognizable client logos, and security badges near forms consistently show the highest impact.
-For climate tech, third-party certifications (B Corp, LEED, SBTi) and government partnerships build credibility with enterprise buyers evaluating long-term investments.
+For your company, third-party certifications (B Corp, LEED, SBTi) and government research partnerships build credibility with enterprise buyers evaluating long-term investments.

 Where should trust signals be placed on a landing page?

-Strategic placement follows the visitor journey: hero section (client logos, user counts), mid-page (testimonials near benefit claims), and near CTAs/forms (security badges, guarantees).
-The most critical trust signal should appear above the fold—visible within the first 50 milliseconds of page load.
+Strategic placement follows the visitor journey: hero section (client logos, user counts), mid-page (testimonials near benefit claims), and near CTAs and forms (security badges, guarantees).
+The most critical trust signal should appear above the fold, visible within the first 50 milliseconds of page load.

 How many trust signals should a landing page have?

 Use 3-5 well-placed, relevant trust signals rather than overcrowding the page.
 Quality and strategic placement matter more than quantity.
 One specific testimonial with quantified results outperforms five generic endorsements.
-Select trust elements based on your audience's primary concerns—security, social proof, authority, or credentials.
+Select trust elements based on your audience's primary concerns: security, social proof, authority, or verified credentials.

-Do trust signals work differently for climate tech and sustainability brands?
+Do trust signals work differently for climate tech and deep-tech companies?